 Photographers consider the points where the lines meet to be strong areas of focus.
 So, it would help if you placed the essential subjects of the video there.
 You don’t always have to follow the rules of thirds in every scene.
 But while you’re still trying to familiarize yourself with making videos, it’s always a good idea to stick to it for now.

 SoundHills provides its clients with great royalty-free music that can undoubtedly inspire you to create quality videos easily.
 Each music track in our library has a license that lets you use the music track no matter how you want it unlimitedly.
-You can listen to five tracks for free and see if it fits your projects.

 11: Take steady camera shots